jayniz/zeta/README.md

 The above command performs the following three steps:

 1. Fetch all contracts from remote repositories and put them into the cache directory configured above
-2. Copy the current projects contracts (that you might have changed) into the cache directory
+2. Copy the current services contracts (that you might have changed) into the cache directory
 3. Validate all contracts (i.e. make sure that every publishing service satisfies its consumers)

 The above commands can also be run in isolation: